RedSunAtNight/muon_timer/README.md

 latch via an additional GPIO pin.
 Access to a second output pin is provided by the driver, primarily for testing and debugging purposes.
 Control of the pins is provided through sysfs.
-Readout of the timestamp data stream is provided through /dev/muon_timer (for binary mode) or /dev/muon_timer_txt (for text mode).
-Access to only one of these device nodes is provided at once; similarly, only one process may be accessing the device at any time.
+Readout of the timestamp data stream is provided through /dev/muon_timer, which provides the binary `struct timespec`.
+Only one process may be accessing the device at any time.

 ## Usage Examples